 Why Nursing at Carroll?

 Studying nursing at Carroll brings with it a number of distinct advantages.
 Our diocesan Catholic mission permeates everything we do at Carroll, so you’ll find our nursing students engaging in service activities throughout the year, including through the campus chapter of the Student Nurses Association (CCSNA) and nursing honor society, Sigma Theta Tau International (STTI).
 Beginning their nursing clinical experiences in their second year gives students three years of diverse nursing clinicals integrated with their nursing courses and other liberal arts courses.
 This allows students to apply the knowledge gained in the classroom to real life situations.
 This type of program makes learning more exciting and relevant and guides students in the development of the critical thinking skills so essential to being a good nurse.
 Carroll’s state-of-the-art nursing simulation center provides an excellent opportunity for students to practice clinical skills and simulated patient experiences.
 Each nursing course at Carroll provides quality, personalized learning experiences with caring, qualified faculty.
-And you’ll have the opportunity to travel the world, just like the 22 students who recently traveled to India to provide essential care and services.
+And you’ll have the opportunity to travel the world through one of Carroll’s many diverse study abroad and service opportunities.

 The results really do speak for themselves.
-Graduates of our nursing program achieve NCLEX pass rates above the state and national averages and 100 percent of the qualified 2016 nursing graduates found employment in the field in rural and urban settings within six months of graduating.
-Nearly half of our 2017 graduates had jobs by the time they graduated!
+Graduates of our nursing program achieve NCLEX pass rates above the state and national averages.
+More than half of the 2018 graduates found nursing jobs within one month of graduation!
 Our graduates are consistently looked upon as leaders, thanks to the critical thinking, communication, and positive attitudes they bring in addition to being skilled caregivers.
 That’s why you’ll find them being accepted into top graduate-level programs and providing the highest quality care in settings from Montana, to Washington, to Texas, to New York City.